smrtPhone makes it simple to build phone menus, also known as IVR or Interactive Voice Response, into your business's contact center.

 Then, the Applet's dialogue box will open underneath, and you need to complete all of the options to make sure it is set the way you want.

-3️⃣ Add description of each keypress.
-To save yourself time from having to open up each applet to see to whom it is pointed or what it does, you can leave an internal facing note to clarify.
+Add a description of each key press.
+To save you time from having to open up each applet to see to whom it is pointed or what it does, you can just leave an internal-facing note to clarify.

 Make sure that whatever you recorded in the Menu Prompt matches what you program into the actual keypress options.

-It is possible to have many branches to your phone menu (which is why they are sometimes called phone trees.)
+It is possible to have many branches in your phone menu (which is why they are sometimes called phone trees).
 You can do this by dragging the IVR Menu applet next to one of your keypress options.

-If you want to have a full phone tree with multiple levels, we recommend starting with the broadest buckets and let the callers narrow down who they want to talk with.
-For example, you can have a general IVR for your company, then offer up each of the departments... if someone selects Accounting, they can then be given options to talk with Accounts Payable or Accounts Receivable, or even individual names.
+If you want to have a full phone tree with multiple levels, we recommend starting with the broadest buckets and letting the callers narrow down who they want to talk with.
+For example, you can have a general IVR for your company, then offer up each of the departments.
+If someone selects Accounting, they can then be given options to talk with Accounts Payable, Accounts Receivable, or even individual names.